-Each Wexner Davidson Fellow will work one-on-one with a Jewish educator dedicated to Jewish learning intended to spark passion in the Fellow.
-Fellows will work collaboratively with the Fellowship's Jewish learning provider to match with a one-on-one educator and participate in 12 sessions per year.
-Fellows may determine the frequency of their meetings, and sessions will renew at each Fall Institute.
+Each Wexner Field Fellow has funds dedicated to Jewish learning intended to spark passion in the Fellow.
+Fellows receive \$3,750 of Jewish education funds per Wexner funding year (April 1-March 31) and funds do not roll over year to year.
 The goal is that Fellows spend the equivalent of at least 12 hours a year enhancing their Jewish knowledge in some way.